DS-100/su24/syllabus.md

 The lectures, assignments, and exams of this course are structured with the **expectation that all students attend discussion.** The content covered in these sections is designed to solidify understanding of key lecture concepts and prepare students for homework assignments.
 It is to your benefit to actively participate in all discussions.
 Discussion attendance is graded as follows:

 - Discussion attendance accounts for 2.5% of the overall grade.
 Each biweekly discussion will be graded on a 0/1 basis.
 You will only get credit for attending the discussion section that you are signed up for (except for the first discussion of the term).
 In order to obtain full discussion attendance credit, students need to attend **10 discussion sections**.
-This policy is in place to account for illness, personal emergencies, or other extenuating circumstances.
+Akin to the lecture attendance policy, this policy accounts for illness, personal emergencies, or other extenuating circumstances.
 - Alternatively, students with low discussion attendance may shift this portion (2.5%) of their grade onto their final exam score.
 The instructors will automatically determine which grading policy will maximize a student’s final grade in the course at the end of the semester.
 - Please see the [Policies](#policies) section for more details.